PythonDecorator/Calculator/README.md

 ## Documentation

-This game was built based on the Pygame documentation
+This game was built based on the customtkinter documentation

 <br />